-Lidköping is the oldest town at the shores of lake Vänern, the largest lake in Sweden and the third largest in Europe.
-This small town has a population of around 23.000 inhabitants and many sport fans know it for its bandy team Villa Lidköping BK.
+Lidköping is the oldest town on the shores of Lake Vänern, the largest lake in Sweden and the third-largest in Europe.
+This small town has a population of around 23.000 inhabitants and many sports fans know it for its bandy team Villa Lidköping BK.

 The town has for years been fighting for a way to not be mixed up with the much larger Linköping.
 Two attempts to change its name to “Lidköping-Vänern” and “Lidköping vid Vänern” failed, even though the latter is in use.